SUSTAINABILITY OBJECTIVES FOR 2021 SET IN MOTION

 The UIAA has recently completed a series of articles exploring the progress made by a number of the past MPA winners.
 This together with work shining a spotlight on projects focused on biodiversity for last December’s International Mountain Day, demonstrates the Commission’s commitment to supporting MPA projects throughout their lifecycle.

 The MPC is working on revising the sustainability areas of the UIAA Alpine Summer Skills Handbook.
 The new edition is due to be released this year.
-Another significant project is a revision of the UIAA’s Environmental Objective and Guidelines, which will be achieved in collaboration with the International Federation of Mountain Guide Associations (IFMGA) and the United Nations Environment Programme (UNEP).
+Another significant project is a revision of the UIAA’s Environmental Objectives and Guidelines, which will be achieved in collaboration with the International Federation of Mountain Guide Associations (IFMGA) and the United Nations Environment Programme (UNEP).
 A first draft of Sustainability Guidelines for UIAA sanctioned sporting events is also underway.

 At its next meeting, the Commission will discuss plans for its Respect the Mountains (RtM) Movement.
 Covid-19 has had a significant impact on the organisation of mountain clean-up events worldwide.